 Editor's note: The details on how the VFL server monitoring the accuracy of the VFL is FFS.

-If the VFL server is the NWDAF and the VFL client is the NWDAF, VFL server sends a VFL Inference request/subscription to the VFL clients which includes an Analytics ID, the VFL model correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used..
+If the VFL server is the NWDAF and the VFL client is the NWDAF, VFL server sends a VFL Inference request/subscription to the VFL clients which includes an Analytics ID, the VFL model correlation ID to indicate the VFL client which previously trained VFL local model associated with this ID will be used.
+It includes information about the applicable feature, analytics filters and Target of Analytics Reporting and may include Time when analytics information is needed and an Analytics Metadata Request.

-If the VFL server is the NWDAF and the VFL client is the AF, VFL server NWDAF sends a VFL Inference request/subscription to the VFL clients which includes an Analytics ID, the VFL model correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used. .
+If the VFL server is the NWDAF and the VFL client is the AF, VFL server NWDAF sends a VFL Inference request/subscription to the VFL clients which includes an Analytics ID, the VFL model correlation ID to indicate the VFL client which previously trained VFL local model associated with this ID will be used.
+It includes information about the applicable feature, analytics filters and Target of Analytics Reporting and may include Time when analytics information is needed and an Analytics Metadata Request.
 If the AF is untrusted, the VFL server NWDAF sends the request to the NEF, and NEF forwards the request to the untrusted AF.

-Editor's note: Whether the VFL model correlation ID is needed or using the model ID is FFS.

 Editor's note: Which service is used between the VFL server and VFL client is FFS.

-Editor's note: Additional parameters in the request are FFS, e.g. UE ID(s) which will need to be sent to VFL clients.
+Editor's note: Additional parameters in the request are FFS, e.g.additional parameters from the Input parameters from the Nnwdaf_AnalyticsSubscription_Subscribe service operation and Nnwdaf_AnalyticsInfo_Request service operation